bringyourownideas/laravel-backblaze/readme.md

 The code is based on [Paul Olthof](https://github.com/hpolthof)s [unmaintained repo](https://github.com/hpolthof/laravel-backblaze) and addresses mostly bugs at this point.

+## Use B2 via S3

+As B2 has an S3-compatiable interface it's recommended to use this instead.
+See https://github.com/bringyourownideas/laravel-backblaze/issues/6#issuecomment-769718518 for more details.
+It's unlikely this package will be maintained further and migrating is recommended.

 ## Step by Step Guide

 On our company website we have released a detailed step by step guide to [back up your Laravel projects to Backblaze](https://bringyourownideas.com/blog/backing-up-your-laravel-project-to-backblaze-b2/).
 Feel free to reach out if you find any mistakes or have trouble implementing the steps.